dmitrdv123/janedoe/README.md

 long term backlog:

+- account, payment: return payment that is less than expected, return amount that is over the price
 - account: news page
 - protocol: hide shop address using https://railgun.org/wallets.html or something based on zksync alg
 - account, payment, api: support tron, upgrade wrapped-native and rango-receiver to v2